Wooden tones prevail in this home interior design, giving it a warm and snug atmosphere.

 The wooden tones find a place in the TV unit as well to complement the setting, whereas a chest of drawers — one of the couple’s prized collection — sits seamlessly on the side.
 Every element falls into place beautifully without distorting the design.

-The dining room has a lovely appearance with an all-wood look — from the furniture to the flooring and ceiling.
+The dining room in this home interior design has a lovely appearance with an all-wood look — from the furniture to the flooring and ceiling.
 Stylish pendant lights add to the glamour.
 A sleek and compact study with a high chair gives full view of the living room and is a pleasant setting to work in.
 It is also Anita’s favourite corner.

 A Beautiful Contrast